basiliscos/cpp-rotor/docs/Patterns.md

 timeframe.

 Technically in `rotor` it is implemented the following way: `address` is produced by some `supervisor`.
-The sent to the addres message it is processed by the supervisor: if the actor-subscriber is *local* (i.e. created on the `supervisor`), then the message is delivered immediately to it, otherwise the message is wrapped and forwarded to the supervisor of the actor (i.e. to some *foreign* supervisor),
+The sent to an address message is processed by the supervisor: if the actor-subscriber is *local* (i.e. created on the `supervisor`), then the message is delivered immediately to it, otherwise the message is wrapped and forwarded to the supervisor of the actor (i.e. to some *foreign* supervisor),